-- A LUN with both enabled and disabled paths.
-All paths must be either enabled or disabled. - Too many preferred paths in the system.
-Only one path can be preferred at a time. - If FAStT MSJ detects an erroneous SAN cloud configuration, the message shown in Figure 98 is displayed.
+A LUN with both enabled and disabled paths.
+All paths must be either enabled or disabled.

+- Too many preferred paths in the system.
+Only one path can be preferred at a time. - If FAStT MSJ detects an erroneous SAN cloud configuration, the message shown in Figure 99 displays.
 Change this configuration before continuing; FAStT MSJ cannot manage erroneous SAN configurations.
 Click OK to continue.

-The LUN Configuration window for the device is displayed (see Figure 99).
+The LUN Configuration window for the device displays (see Figure 100).